-requires that schools will not permit a child to attend school unless the parent/guardian provides the school with a certificate of immunization or proof from a physician, nurse practitioner or physician's assistant that the child is in the process of receiving the required immunizations.
+requires that schools do not permit a child to attend school unless the parent/guardian provides the school with a certificate of immunization or proof from a physician, nurse practitioner or physician's assistant that the child is in the process of receiving the required immunizations.

 This schedule reflects the minimum doses that are required for grades K-12.
-Please consult your school nurse or healthcare practitioner regarding information for each vaccine.
+Please consult your school nurse or health care practitioner regarding information for each vaccine.

+regarding information for each vaccine.

 Vaccine Pre-K K, Gr.
 1, 2, 3, 4, 5 Gr.
 6-11 Gr.
 12

-DTAP 4 doses 3-5 doses 3 d oses
+DTAP 4 doses 3-5 doses 3 doses

-TDAP N/A 1 0 lose
+TDAP N/A 1 dose

-Polio 3 doses 3-4 doses 3 d oses
+Polio 3 doses 3-4 doses 3 doses

 MMR 1 dose 2 doses

 Hepatitis B 3 doses 3 doses 2-3 doses

 Varicella (Chickenpox) 1 dose 2 doses 1 dose

-Meningococcal conjugate N/A Gr.
-7, 8, 9, 10 1 Dose Grade 12: 2 doses (or 1 dose if recv'd by age 16)
+Meningococcal conjugate N/A Grade 12: 2 doses (or 1 dose if recv'd by age 16)

 Hib 1-4 doses N/A

 PCV Pneumococcal Conjugate Vaccine 1-4 doses N/A